scalajp/2018.scalamatsuri.org/en/cfp/index.md

 We are looking for topics that you think Scala community or new learners of Scala would be interested.
 We have tree session length: 10 minutes, 40 minutes, and 90 minutes.
 Prepare an abstract of your talk (600 characters or less), and submit your proposal.

-We'll conduct a survey on which talks your fellow Matsuri would want to go to, and the organizers will decide the talks using the survey result as a reference.
+We'll conduct a survey on which talks your fellow Matsuri would want to go to, and the organizers will decide the talks using the survey result and social impact as a reference.
 In addition to the CFP, we might invite a few speakers to make Matsuri more fun experience.

 You are allowed up to three submissions.
 However, please note that it might end up splitting your votes,